wazuh/wazuh-documentation/source/user-manual/capabilities/wazuh-logtest/how-it-works.rst

 How it works
 ============

-Wazuh Logtest is a powerful feature for working with rules.
+Wazuh-Logtest is a powerful feature for working with rules.
 This solution allows the testing and verification of rules and decoders before putting them into production.
 Wazuh-Logtest is based on the use of unique sessions.
 Each session stores its own rules and decoders loaded.
-There are three use cases to evaluate rules through Wazuh-Logtest:
+There are two use cases to evaluate rules through Wazuh-Logtest:

 #. `Use cases: Test log from Wazuh-Logtest Tool`_
 #. `Use cases: Test log from RESTful API`_